Got Macros? All About Protein: Part 1

 At a minimum, typically for inactive folks, the Recommended Daily Allowance (RDA) for protein intake is 0.8g/kg of bodyweight per day (0.36g/pound).
 That’s not much protein at all but it’s enough to maintain general health.

 For individuals that participate in regular aerobic endurance training, the demands of the training increase the needs for protein within the range of 1.0-1.6g/kg (0.45-0.73g/lb) of bodyweight; more towards the upper ranges for longer durations or higher intensity.
-Endurance athletes need more protein for the purpose of tissue repair as well as the increased breakdown of branched chain amino acids used as a fuel source during exercise.
+Endurance athletes need more protein in comparison to sedentary folks for the purpose of tissue repair as well as the increased breakdown of branched chain amino acids used as a fuel source during exercise.

-Athletes participating in heavy resistance training have even higher protein needs within the range of 1.6-2.0g/kg/day (0.73-0.9g/lb/day).
+Athletes participating in heavy resistance training have even higher protein needs within the range of 1.6-2.0g/kg/day (0.73-0.9g/lb/day of lean body weight).
 To make it less confusing, if you are an endurance athlete or strength/power athlete, consume protein somewhere within the range of 1.4g/kg-2.0g/kg to cover all your bases.
 This is of course assuming you are consuming adequate calories and not in a caloric deficit as this would increase your protein needs to around 2.0g/kg or greater [1,2].

 The one caveat to these recommendations is if you are obese in which case you would consume enough protein to support your TARGET body weight.
 To make things easier without multiplying decimals, aim for around a gram of protein per pound of bodyweight provided that you do not have a significant amount of body fat to lose.